Redistricting Guru's Hard Drives Could Mean Legal, Political Woes For GOP

 Census case offers a sliver

-An unpublished 2015 report, authored by Hofeller, concluded that adding a citizenship question to the 2020 census would produce data that would help redraw political maps that would be "advantageous to Republican and Non-Hispanic Whites."
+An unpublished 2015 report, authored by Hofeller, concluded that adding a citizenship question to the 2020 census would produce data that would help redraw political maps "advantageous to Republican and Non-Hispanic Whites."

-Plaintiffs in one of the New York-based lawsuits over the question also say that Hofeller later ghost-wrote an early draft of the Trump administration's request for the question.
+Plaintiffs in one of the New York-based lawsuits over the question also say that Hofeller later ghostwrote an early draft of the Trump administration's request for the question.
 A Justice Department spokesperson called that accusation "false."

 The Trump administration has said it wants to add the question to help minority representation, even though Census Bureau research disputes that.

-The Ohio State law professor Daniel Tokaji says the Hofeller discovery is just another example of how the administration's justification doesn't hold up.
+Ohio State law professor Daniel Tokaji says the Hofeller discovery is just another example of how the administration's justification doesn't hold up.

 "It was not really, as they claimed, to get better enforcement of the Voting Rights Act so that Latinos could be fairly represented," said Tokaji.
 "In fact, there was a deliberate plan, and that plan includes the dilution of Latino votes and the enhancement of Republican voting strength."